The Road to Calvary: Background

 The first part, Sisters, was written from 1918 to 1920, during the author's emigration, while the rest he wrote after his return to Soviet Russia.
 The novel Sisters was published in the White émigré journals Gryadushchaya Rossiya and Sovremennye zapiski under the title Walking Through Torments.
 In 1941, after the start of the Great Patriotic War, Tolstoy reworked the 2 first parts and wrote the third one as works of socrealism.

 Plot

 In the first chapters of the epic, St. Petersburg is shown in the beginning of 1914.
-Sisters Dasha and Ekaterina (Katya) Bulaviny, originally from Samara, are carried away by the poet-decadent Bessonoff.
-Katya is married to Smokovnikov, a lawyer, and has an illicit affair behind his back.
+Sisters Daria (Dasha) Bulavin and Ekaterina (Katya) Bulavin, originally from Samara, are carried away by the poet-decadent Aleksei Bessonov.
+Katya is married to Nikolai Smokovnikov, a lawyer, and has an illicit affair behind his back.

-Over time, Ekaterina Dmitrievna falls in love with officer Vadim Petrovich Roshchin, and Dasha with Ivan Ilyich Telegin, an engineer at the Baltic plant.
+Over time, Ekaterina falls in love with officer Vadim Petrovich Roshchin, and Daria with Ivan Ilyich Telegin, an engineer at the Baltic plant.
 World War I, two revolutions and civil war carry the four main characters to different corners of the country.
 Their paths intersect more than once and again diverge.
 Roshchin joins the Volunteer Army, and Telegin joins the Red Army.
 At the end of the war, all four meet in the capital of Soviet Russia, where in the presence of Lenin and Stalin they enthusiastically listen to Gleb Krzhizhanovsky's historic report on the GOELRO plan.